gdraynz/go-discord/README.md

 }
 ```

-Some methods may be pretty chaotic but I'm no Go expert and hope it will do for now.
 I'm not putting a lot of time on it, here are many other implementations in different languages :

 - [discord.py](https://github.com/Rapptz/discord.py)